DSoftwareArtist/DSoftwareArtist/README.md

 # What's up! 👋

-I am earger to learn new technologies.
+I have been building different kinds of softwares for various industries including finance, e-commerce and blockchain for many years.

-Moreover, I make it my mission to use these technologies to solve real life and business problems.
+On top of that is my mission to solve real life and business problems.

 Want to know more about me?
 [Check out my portfolio.](https://braydoncoyer.dev/)